 The second case is a horizontal Stack containing all the lists, allowing them to be rearranged, added and removed while maintaining proper spacing and alignment.

 Vertical card Stack

 Enabling the vertical Stack is easy.
 Start by selecting both the section header card and the list item card that were just added.
 Multiple objects can be selected by holding Shift while clicking to select.
-With the objects selected, create a group using CMD + G (Mac) or CTRL + G (Windows) or by using the right click menu and selecting “Group”.
+With the objects selected, create a group using Command+G (MacOS) or Control+G (Windows) or by using the right click menu and selecting Group.

-Now create a stack on the group by toggling the Stack option on in the property inspector on the right.
+Now create a Stack on the group by toggling the Stack option on in the Properties Inspector on the right.
 Adobe XD will automatically detect the direction the Stack should be in (in this case, vertical) based on the orientation of the content.
 Congratulations, the Stack has now been created!

 The cards within the list can now be rearranged by clicking and dragging up and down in the list.
 To ensure the cards stay aligned horizontally while dragging, holding shift will lock them into the vertical axis.

 Copying and pasting the individual cards will also add the pasted cards to the Stack, maintaining proper spacing and alignment to the other cards.
 If a card needs to be removed from anywhere within the Stack, selecting it and clicking delete will remove it from the Stack and the cards below will fill the space.

 In a similar way, a horizontal Stack can be created.
 First, group the newly created Stack with the main list component to keep the list contained.
 Copy and paste the new list group and position the pasted group to the right of the original.
 Once again, select both elements and group them into a group - and call this group the List.